junaidrazaq/ViteBaseSetup/README.md

 ```

-6. Build the Project
+7. Build the Project
-Once your setup is complete, build the project to ensure everything is configured correctly:
+O7nce your setup is complete, build the project to ensure everything is configured correctly:
 ```
 npm run build
 ```

-7. Start Development
+8. Start Development
 You’re now ready to start development.
 Run the following command to start the development server:
 ```
 npm run dev